 - Remove Immediately: If there is diversity, defendants immediately should remove the case to federal court.
 Filing of a notice of removal moves the case to federal court and immediately divests the state court of jurisdiction.
 Ideally, a defendant can remove before an injunction is issued.
 But defendants still have time to remove after an injunction is issued if it is issued early in the case.
 If I stepped into a case after an ex parte TRO was entered and saw there was a basis for removal, I would immediately remove the case to federal court and move to vacate the injunction.
 Bottom line: Florida courts issue lots of injunctions, particularly in non-compete and trade secret cases.
 State courts issue even more injunctions than federal courts.
 If there is diversity, remove immediately.

 - TRO Context: If in state court and the plaintiff seeks a TRO, anything can happen.
 There is no standard guidance: Just be vigilant.
 Courts will frequently issue ex parte injunctions.
 In federal court, I find that ex parte injunctions are far less common.
 I have seen a number of TRO situations in federal court where the court sets a hearing and gives the parties two days’ notice.
 This is short notice, but it still gives defendants enough time to prepare an effective defense.
 It is important to understand that the strategy for defending against a TRO is somewhat different than the strategy for defending against a preliminary injunction.
 In dealing with a TRO, you have limited time to prepare—often just 48 hours.
 In this context, defendants must pick their issues.
 Focusing on perhaps 2 or 3 issues that are dispositive is the best way to use this limited block of time.
 Get one or two declarations from friendly witnesses, whether parties or third parties.
 With respect to briefing, brief the 2 or 3 biggest issues, the most glaring weaknesses in the plaintiff’s case.
-Then, as always, do a PowerPoint.
-That’s a rule: Never show up at a hearing on a TRO or preliminary injunction without a PowerPoint.
-And at the hearing, get it on the record that there needs to be a full-blown evidentiary hearing and that an injunction should not be issued on such a thin record.

 - Preliminary Injunction Context: This is something of a different ballgame.
 If done correctly – in either state or federal court – the process should be far more orderly.
 The plaintiff files a motion seeking a preliminary injunction.
 The defendant responds in the time frame permitted by the applicable rules.
 The court then confers with both sides to schedule a hearing.
 In many cases, particularly in federal court, the court will give the parties several weeks – if not a few months – to prepare for the hearing.
 This allows both sides to engage in the discovery process and obtain evidence in support of their respective positions.
 This evidence, then, can be used at the preliminary injunction hearing.
 A note of caution: Understand the local customs.
 Even in federal court, I have seen cases where judges have held non-evidentiary hearings on preliminary injunctions.
 This means they do not allow evidence to be proffered, witness testimony, cross examination, etc. In my view, this is procedurally incorrect.
 But it can happen.
 So, if there is any confusion over whether or not the hearing will be a full-blown evidentiary one, the defendant must file papers telling the court that the hearing needs to be evidentiary.
 Turning to the issue of briefing, the briefings should be comprehensive.
 Unlike in the TRO context, there is time.
 Defendants should aggressively build the record, preferably with deposition testimony and documentary discovery.
 All of this should be used to comprehensively brief the issues and pick apart the plaintiff’s case.
-With respect to the hearing, defendants should – once again – use a PowerPoint.
-They should also subpoena third party witnesses or prevail upon such witnesses to attend voluntarily.
+Defendants should also subpoena third party witnesses or prevail upon such witnesses to attend voluntarily.
 At the conclusion of the hearing, defendants should press for both sides to submit proposed findings of fact and conclusions of law.